Preparing for Encryption Using Cloudera Navigator Encrypt

 - Mounting current mount point

-- Block-level encryption with dm-crypt: Protect your data by encrypting the entire device.
-This option enables full disk encryption and is optimized for some system configurations.
-Block-level encryption can be used with logical devices such as a loop device.
+Using the console, you can choose how you want your data stored and accessed.
+Navigator Encrypt offers block-level encryption with dm-crypt, which protects your data by encrypting the entire device.
+This enables full disk encryption and is optimized for some system configurations.
+You can use block-level encryption with logical devices such as a loop device.

 Block-Level Encryption with dm-crypt